 A: The population is lower because fewer people are being booked into jails.
 The courts are still releasing people from custody just as they always have, so the average daily population has significantly decreased as courts, public defenders, prosecutors, and law enforcement prioritize bed space for those who pose an imminent risk to public safety.

-A: Twenty-one staff members have reported testing positive since the beginning of the pandemic.
+A: Sixty-two staff members have reported testing positive since the beginning of the pandemic.
 We have been connecting each of them with all available resources.

 A: We will transfer them to a designated housing unit at the Maleng Regional Justice Center where we will provide appropriate care in medical isolation using personal protective equipment.
 Jail Health Services will transfer them to a hospital for further care if their needs exceed Jail Health Service’s ability to provide appropriate care.

 Based on CDC guidelines, they will only be released from the designated COVID-19 housing unit after a healthcare provider determines that they are no longer exhibiting symptoms or 14 days after the onset of the illness, whichever is longer.